It Was Written: Commercial performance

+It Was Written remains Nas's best-selling album.
+On September 6, 1996, the album was certified 2× platinum, selling over 2 million copies.
+In 2001, it had reached sales of more than 2.13 million copies.
+By 2014, the album had sold 2,595,000.
+On June 24, 2021, it was certified triple platinum by the RIAA.

 Aftermath and legacy

 "Nas is Coming" began a brief collaboration between Nas and West Coast hip hop producer Dr. Dre.
-The alliance also resulted in the formation of The Firm, who make their debut on track number eight, "Affirmative Action".
+The alliance also resulted in the formation of The Firm, Nas's short-lived supergroup, which comprised rappers Foxy Brown, AZ, and Cormega, who make their debut on track number eight, "Affirmative Action".
 The pairing of the East Coast rapper and the West Coast producer, during the period of the East Coast–West Coast hip hop rivalry, brought criticism from both sides.

 In addition, West Coast-based rapper Tupac Shakur took offense to the opening line of the song "The Message", and in retaliation insulted Nas on a song titled "Against All Odds" from his posthumously released album The Don Killuminati: The 7 Day Theory (1996).
 In an interview for King magazine, Nas later confirmed that the song was intended as a diss towards The Notorious B.I.G., with the line "There's one life, one love, so there can only be one King."
 Nas and Shakur eventually met and reconciled prior to the latter's fatal shooting.
 As a result of his death, Shakur did not have the opportunity to remove the insults to Nas in "Against All Odds" on The 7 Day Theory.